- Two Amish girls were kidnapped -- and later found -- in upstate New York last month

 The girls were held captive for nearly 24 hours, during which they were handcuffed together, shackled to a bed and sexually abused, according to the sheriff's department.

-With widening media coverage, a large police response in the area and an Amber Alert, though, Bigwarfe said the couple began to worry and decided it was too risky to keep the girls.
+With widening media coverage, a large police response in the area and an Amber Alert, the couple began to worry and decided it was too risky to keep the girls, he said.

 Howells abandoned the two girls in an isolated area 12 miles from where they were being held, Bigwarfe said.

-Riendeau alleged his client was in a master-slave relationship with Howells and that she was not the mastermind of the planned kidnapping.
+After her August arrest, Vaisey's attorney, Bradford Riendeau, told CNN that his client was allegedly in a master-slave relationship with Howells and that she was not the mastermind of the planned kidnapping.